Oleg2tor/wp-rest-api-options/README.md

-# wp-rest-api-reading-options
+# wp-rest-api-options
-Extends WordPress WP REST API (V2) with new endpoints pointing to WordPress readign options (page_on_front, page_for_posts).
+Extends WordPress WP REST API with new routes pointing to WordPress options.